 Roman ruins are fascinating, but which of them are really worth seeing?
-Take a look at five Roman ruins we think you should definitely visit on your Rome Dropdown content trip.
-The information below is based on The Rough Guide to Italy Dropdown content, your travel guide for Italy Dropdown content.
+Take a look at five Roman ruins we think you should definitely visit on your Rome trip.
+The information below is based on The Rough Guide to Italy, your travel guide for Italy.

 As well as a meeting place for citizens, the Forum served as Ancient Rome's main market place.
 And several major religious institutions, like the House of the Vestal Virgins and Temple of Julius Caesar were also part of the complex.

 In 3AD the Forum was almost entirely destroyed by fire, so much of its former grandeur has to be left to the imagination.
 But it is still the city's most impressive collection of ruins and most visited, so be sure to book Roman Forum tickets in advance.

 You'll find the imposing Arch of Constantine sitting grandly opposite the Colosseum.
 Erected in 315AD it technically commemorates the Milvian Bridge victory by Emperor Constantine.

 But get up close enough to see the detail and you discover the three arch structure was actually recycled from older monuments.
 So there are panels from the Arch of Marcus Aurelius and Emperor Hadrian monument, as well as columns from a monument to Emperor Trajan.